chandlershortlidge/form-coach-ai/README.md

 # Fitness Form Coach

-A RAG-powered AI coaching system that analyzes workout videos and provides personalized exercise form feedback grounded in expert fitness knowledge.
+A multimodal AI coaching system that analyzes workout videos and user queries using an agent-orchestrated pipeline combining video understanding, retrieval-augmented generation (RAG), and conversational memory.

 ## What It Does